The Parish Church of St Symphorian, Durrington

 from 13th Century to the modern day

-In Anglo-Saxon times, when Durrington was known as Derentun, there was a small Chapel of plaster and thatch called wattle.
-In the early 13th Century this was replaced with a building, having a chancel and nave constructed of flint and stone, and probably roofed with Horsham tiles.
-This particular style would have been much in keeping with many smaller churches which still survive on the South Downs and coastal plain of Sussex.
-Documents survive which suggest that the Chancel was separated from the nave by a rood screen, open in its upper part so that worshippers could share in the Divine Office being performed by the Priest in the Chancel.
-The Rood Screen was surmounted by a loft, often referred to in medieval documents as a Solar.
+In Anglo-Saxon times, when Durrington was known as Derentun, there was a small Chapel of plaster and thatch.
+In the early Thirteenth Century this was replaced with a flint and stone building consisting of a chancel and nave, and probably roofed with Horsham tiles.
+This style would have been much in keeping with many smaller churches which still survive on the South Downs and coastal plain of Sussex.
+Documents survive which suggest the Chancel was separated from the nave by a rood screen.
+The Rood Screen was surmounted by a Solar (loft).
 Its main purpose was to accommodate a few choristers or a small organ.
 The steeple of the Chapel was built to carry the bell.
 This was little more than a raised bell cote above the gable end in a wooden structure.
 It was built in the western bay of the nave roof, and covered externally with boarding.